-An intelligent wearable medical device to monitor blood pressure
+I-Bracelet – An intelligent wearable medical device to monitor blood pressure

 BLOOD PRESSURE MONITORING AND PREGNANCY: WHAT IS THE MATTER

 During pregnancy, the mother’s blood pressure (BP) might tend to increase without any physiological reason.
-When this high blood pressure is combined to high protein level in urine, the mother is affected by preeclampsia.
-This asymptomatic pathology usually starts at the second semester and affects 10% of pregnant women.
+When this high blood pressure is combined with a high protein level in urine, the mother is affected by preeclampsia.
+This asymptomatic pathology usually starts in the second semester and affects 10% of pregnant women.
 To diagnose preeclampsia, doctors usually monitor the BP by two measurements of blood pressure during the second and the third semester.
 However, the BP measurements are not always likely to happen while the mother is experiencing a hypertensive episode.
 Thus, the pathology cannot be detected on time, and the mother is exposed to a higher risk of eclampsia.
 Eclampsia is the occurrence of seizure in pregnant women following by a period of confusion and/or coma.
 Eclampsia is a vital emergency for both the fetuses and the mother.
 It represents the second causes of maternal death during pregnancy.

-Here, the gap in diagnostics is caused by the discontinuity of the blood pressure measurement, which brings the necessity to develop new technologies to ensure a continuous monitoring of blood pressure.
+Here, the gap in diagnostics is caused by the discontinuity of the blood pressure measurement, which brings the necessity to develop new technologies to ensure continuous monitoring of blood pressure.